 If you can understand these concepts, you can explain them to a 3 year old.
 We’ve done it, we’ve helped others do it, it works.

 As for being fairly compensated for our work, being paid back in this currency is reasonable.
-After all, we spend our time and money to stock the store, and it’s not just peanuts in there.
-When we receive a handful of our currency back for doing a task for the children, we think “Well, they could have bought a dollar’s worth of stuff from the store, so I basically just got paid a dollar for 3 minutes folding clothes.
+After all, we spend our time and money to stock the store, and it’s not just stale peanuts and bits of string in there (although sometimes the cardboard box is worth more than its contents…) When we receive a handful of our currency back for doing a task for the children, we think “Well, they could have bought a dollar’s worth of stuff from the store, so I basically just earned a dollar for 3 minutes of folding clothes.
 I’m fine with that.”